dy/sprae/index.md

 </div>
 ```

-Works with Jekyll, Hugo, Eleventy, Astro — and server templates: PHP, Django, Rails, Jinja.
-This site is built this way.
+Sprae works with Jekyll, Hugo, Eleventy, and Astro, plus PHP, Django, Rails, and Jinja templates.
+This site uses the `data-` prefix.
 </div>
 </div>